ssoulless/RoRmaily/README.md

 ror_maily_engine.unsubscribe_url(@maily_subscription)
 ```

-When you use Liquid for email templating, you should use following syntax:
+When you use Liquid for email templating, your context will always include special attribute @subscription@ that allows you to easily output unique opt-out url.
+Use the following syntax:

 ```
 {{subscription.token_url}}
 ```